CupNoodles27/DRG-Tips-and-Tricks/README.md

 * When you place a platform on minerals, the platform will take one hit to destroy, and so will the minerals.
 Useful for ground minerals.
 This does not make you lose any minerals.

 * Breach cutter goes through walls.

+* Breach cutter benefits from hitting weakpoints.
+This is especially noticeable for enemies like spitballers and menaces.

 * Throwing a LURE and then placing a platform or two over the LURE can help protect it against ranged enemies.